-(1) Within one hundred eighty days of receipt of an application for use of alternative technologies or methods, the commission shall complete its investigation.
+(1) Within one hundred eighty days of receipt of an application for use of alternative technologies or methods, the director shall complete its investigation.
 However, the director has an additional one hundred eighty days to complete investigations upon applications filed prior to the effective date of the reenactment of this section.
 The time period may be extended with the consent of the applicant.

-(3) The commission members shall not approve an application made under this section if, at the conclusion of the investigation, the commission members have made a determination that the use of the alternative technology or method will reduce or compromise the level of health and safety protection of miners.
+(3) The director may not approve an application made under this section if, at the conclusion of the investigation, the director determines that the use of the alternative technology or method will reduce or compromise the level of health and safety protection of miners.

-(c) The commission shall establish conditions for the use of diesel-powered equipment in shaft and slope construction operations at coal mines.
+(c) The director shall establish conditions for the use of diesel-powered equipment in shaft and slope construction operations at coal mines.

-(d) In performing its functions, the commission shall have access to the services of the Board of Coal Mine Health and Safety necessary for the director to implement and carry out the provisions of this article.
-The board, at the request of the director, shall provide administrative support and assistance pursuant to section six, article six of this chapter, to enable the commission to carry out the duties imposed upon the director in this article.
+(d) The director shall have access to the services of the Board of Coal Mine Health and Safety necessary for the director to implement and carry out the provisions of this article.
+The board, at the request of the director, shall provide administrative support and assistance pursuant to section six, article six of this chapter to enable the director to carry out the duties imposed upon the director in this article.

-(e) Any action taken by the commission, prior to the effective date of the reenactment of this section, or by the director to either approve or reject the use of an alternative technology or method, or establish conditions under subsection (c) of this section, shall be final and binding and not subject to further review except where a decision by the commission, prior to the effective date of the reenactment of this section, or by the director may be deemed to be an abuse of discretion or contrary to law.
+(e) Any action taken by the commission, prior to the effective date of the reenactment of this section, or by the director to either approve or reject the use of an alternative technology or method, or establish conditions under subsection (c) of this section shall be final and binding and not subject to further review except where a decision by the commission, prior to the effective date of the reenactment of this section, or by the director may be deemed to be an abuse of discretion or contrary to law.
 If any party affected by a decision of the commission, prior to the effective date of the reenactment of this section, or by the director believes that the decision is an abuse of discretion or contrary to law, that party may file a petition for review with the circuit court of Kanawha County in accordance with the provisions of the administrative procedures act relating to judicial review of governmental determinations.
 The court, in finding that any decision made by the commission, prior to the effective date of the reenactment of this section, or by the director is an abuse of discretion or contrary to law, shall vacate and, if appropriate, remand the case.